enriquelara11/Bellabeat/README.md

 ## SHARE
 - All SQL Queries used are availble in [Bellabeat_sql](https://github.com/enriquelara11/Bellabeat/blob/main/Bellabeat_Analysis.sql)
-- Google Slides Presentation
+- A Presention made using Google Slides can be found in this [Link]
-- Public Tableau Dashboard is available here
+- Public Tableau Dashboard is available in this [Link]

 ## ACT